Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: Introduction

 \section{Introduction}

-The recent decade has witnessed graph neural networks (GNNs), as a deep representation learning method for graph data, have aroused considerable research interests.
-Duvenaud \emph{et al.} \cite{ DuvenaudMaclaurinIparraguirreBombarellHirzelAspuruGuzikAdams2015} and Kipf \& Welling \cite{KipfWelling2017} delivered the GCN (Graph Convolution Networks) with significantly improved performance on the semi-supervised node classification tasks, since then a large number of GNN variants have been proposed, including GAT \cite{velivckovic2017graph}, GraphSAGE \cite{HamiltonYingLeskovec2017}, GIN \cite{XuHuLeskovecJegelka2019}, and DGI \cite{VelickovicFedusWilliamHamiltonLioBengioDevonHjelm2019}.
+Graph neural networks (GNNs), as a deep representation learning method for graph data, have aroused considerable research interest in the recent years. \citet{ DuvenaudMaclaurinIparraguirreBombarellHirzelAspuruGuzikAdams2015} and \citet{KipfWelling2017} designed the Graph Convolution Networks (GCNs) with a significantly improved performance on semi-supervised node classification.
+Since then, a large number of GNN variants have been proposed, such as GAT \citep{velivckovic2017graph}, GraphSAGE \citep{HamiltonYingLeskovec2017}, GIN \citep{XuHuLeskovecJegelka2019}, and DGI \citep{VelickovicFedusWilliamHamiltonLioBengioDevonHjelm2019}.
+As a further development, more types of graph learning tasks have been explored.
+For example, \citet{ZouPengHuangYangLiWuLiuYu2023} considered structural data learning based on GNNs while \citet{SunYePengWangYu2023} explored continual graph learning.

-The empirical successes of GNNs in both node-level and graph-level tasks have prompted the need of well understanding in a systematic and theoretical way.
-For example, PPNP and APPNP \cite{KlicperaBojchevskiGunnemann2019} try to establish a connection between the graph convolution operator of GCN and the Graph-regularized graph signal processing.
-The graph-regularized layer has been recently exploited to signal denoising, node and edge attack \cite{ZhouLiZhengWangGao2021}.
-However, researchers have also found that one of pitfalls of GNNs is its performance degradation due to oversmoothing with deep layers \cite{OonoSuzuki2020}.
-Hong and Maehara \cite{HoangMaehara2019} shew that GNNs only perform low-pass filtering on original node feature vectors.

-The two main streams of designing GNNs are the graph spatial view (such as message passing see \cite{KipfWelling2017}) and the graph spectral view (such as via graph Laplacian spectral decomposition) \cite{defferrard2016convolutional}.
-Under the graph spectral view, one makes use of graph convolutions known from spectral graph theory.
-The graph signals are mapped into the graph spectral domain under the Fourier framework, then appropriate filters either pre-defined or learned are applied on the signals, and finally filtered spectral signals will be either reconstructed back to the spatial or piped straightaway to the next networks for further processing.